BitsofJeremy/ghost_blog_sync/README.md

 Just want to Cast?

 `python cast_it.py --send "Test from Python"`

+Just want to post to Bluesky?

+`python sky_it.py --send "Test from Python"`

 Want to set all your blog posts in Ghost set to member only, or fully public?